Don’t worry! You can do this! And here’s how:

 If you want your drapes to “kiss” the floor (just touching), then simply enter that measurement into the total order length online under the width box in the listing for the item, and you’re ready to roll!

 If you prefer your panels to clear the floor, then subtract 1/2″ from that length and enter it.

 Want your drapes to break on the floor?
 Add an extra inch or two, and then enter the number.

 Or if you would like your drapery to puddle on the floor, then add 6 to 8″ to your measured length and enter it.

-If all of this sounds like too much, then simply email us the dimensions on the measuring sheet below, along with a photo of your window, and let us figure it out for you!
+If all of this sounds like too much, then simply fill out the form below and email us, along with a photo of your window, and let us figure it out for you!